kieranelby/dapp-test-runner/README.md

 There are better general-purpose Javascript test runners out there (like [mocha.js](/mochajs/mocha)), but dapp-test-runner helps you write tests for your Ethereum contracts by making it easy to:
- * wait for transactions from one test step to be mined before starting the next step of the test;
  * keep tests independent by creating fresh contract instances and test accounts;
+ * wait for transactions from one test step to be mined before starting the next step of the test (without getting into callback hell);
- * run multiple tests in parallel (useful since waiting for blocks can take a while);
+ * run multiple tests in parallel (a big speed-up since waiting for blocks can take a while);
- * make assertions about Wei amounts;
+ * perform artihmetic and assertions about Wei amounts;
- * create test accounts, send ether to them, and sweep it back again afterwards;
+ * create test accounts, send ether to them, and automatically sweep the ether back again afterwards;
  * produce a test report you can include with your DApp to show it has been tested;
- * measure test coverage using the Ethereum Virtual Machine.
+ * measure test coverage using the Ethereum Virtual Machine (coming soon).

 ## Requirements

- * node.js;
+ * node.js (for now - browser compatibility coming soon);
- * geth Ethereum node running on testnet with some ether;
+ * eth or geth Ethereum node running on testnet with some ether;
- * solc solidity compiler;
- * the source of the contract you want to test.
+ * the solidity source code or the bytecode for the contract you want to test;
+ * solc solidity compiler (if you want to use solidity source code).

-## Tutorial
+## Example

-### Getting Started

-Let's suppose you want to test this Solidity contract ([Auction.sol](/kieranelby/dapp-test-runner-examples/blob/master/Auction.sol)) which implements a simple auction:
+Suppose you want to test this Solidity contract ([Auction.sol](/kieranelby/dapp-test-runner-examples/blob/master/Auction.sol)) which implements a simple auction:

 ```
 contract Auction {